pennzht/saphyra/README.md

 Saphyra aims to be simple and user-friendly.
 As of October 25, 2024, the proof repository has __67__ tautologies and __17__ natural number theorems verified.
 Tactics exist for each axiom, and also for rewriting equations based on proven statements.

 Visit [Saphyra Web](https://mage-of-the-east.com/saphyra/js/start.html) to explore the current proof repository.
+Loading may take a few seconds.

 Foundations
 ---